• Skip to primary navigation

 Rate Recipe Print

-Nanaimo Bars are a classic Canadian Christmas dessert.
-The holidays wouldn't be the same without them.
-This is my mom's recipe and it is less sweet than most.
-That's a good thing!
-They are made with a chocolate graham cracker, coconut, and walnut crust then topped with a layer of buttery custard and chocolate.
-They're amazing!
+Nanaimo bars are a classic Canadian dessert.
+This is Mom's recipe, and it is a bit less sweet than most—which is a good thing!
+They are made with a graham crumb, coconut, and nut crust, then topped with a layer of buttery custard and finished with chocolate.
+You'll love this no-bake dessert!

 Ingredients